microsoft/react-native-windows-samples/websiteguide.md

 If you're still seeing "File not found" errors (not warnings) after you've updated the *.unbroken_exclusions* file, then you have an actual missing file to resolve.

 The most common problem are with asset files.
-Make sure that all asset files are present in the repo root's *docs/assets* folder, and that you use links relative to the root docs folder, ie: exactly *assets/image.png*, not *./assets/image.png*, */docs/assets/image.png*, etc.
+Make sure that all asset files are present in the repo root's *docs/assets* folder, and that you use links relative to the root docs folder, i.e.: exactly *assets/image.png*, not *./assets/image.png*, */docs/assets/image.png*, etc.